mailjet/api-documentation/guides/_getting-started.md

 ```

 In addition to the status codes, in case of error, you can find hints in a standardised JSON response with the reason under <code>ErrorMessage</code>.

+In case of a <code>429 Too Many Requests</code> error, keep in mind that Mailjet API offers multiple bulk functionalities to replace and ease some heavy duty API needs :

+ - Large update of contacts and lists: [using bulk contact management](#managing-contacts-in-bulk)
+ - Significant number of distinct transactional messages: [using transactional bulk sending](#sending-in-bulk)
+ - Significant number of identical transactional messages: [putting multiple recipients in a transactional API call](#sending-to-multiple-recipients) and [using templates and template language for personalisation](#transactional-templating)

 ##Verify Your Domain